sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 Step 1: Load and visualize (EDA)
 - import the initial database
 - describe database
-- Highlight distribution among features
+- highlight distribution among features

 Step 2: Base rate of the initial database

 Step 3: Bases benchmark accuracies: train the model on the original dataset without any modification (basic model)
-- Using "Keyword" feature
+- using "Keyword" feature
-- Using Tweeets, "text" feature
+- using Tweeets, "text" feature
-- Combining both Keywords and tweets features
+- combining both Keywords and tweets features
 --> Startegic conclusion

 Step 4: Improvement of our ML Model: data cleaning